 Sometimes we are just overzealous and create not just one article but two for the same topic.
 These should be merged into one gloriously polished article when possible.

-To make sure all the links to each article is preserved please do the following:
+To make sure all the links to each article are preserved please do the following:

-- chose the more complete article and edit that one
+- choose the more complete article and edit that one

 - add the title of the smaller article to the new article's synonym list